-Custom Fabricated Gaskets - TechSeal can supply virtually an unlimited combination of custom fabricated gaskets.
-Please contact TechSeal's Application Engineers for assistance with design and part number input.
-Customer drawings are required for non-standard parts.
+Custom Fabricated Gaskets

+The TechSeal Division can supply an almost unlimited combination of custom fabricated gaskets.
+Please contact our Application Engineers for design assistance and part number input.
+Customer approved drawings are required for non-standard parts.

+Bulk Cord

-Bulk Cord - Standard and custom designed extrusions can all be supplied in bulk cord either coiled or spooled.
-We utilize the best commercial practices with either cardboard spools, plastic spools, or free-coil packaging.
-Contact the TechSeal Division for more information regarding standard sizes or special packaging requests.
+Standard and custom designed extrusions can be supplied in bulk cord, either coiled or spooled.
+We utilize the best commercial practices with either cardboard spools, plastic spools or free-coil packaging.
+Contact us for more information regarding standard sizes or special packaging requests.

-Cut To Length Product - TechSeal extruded products can be supplied as cut to length products from 0.020" (0.51mm) to over 1,000 ft.
-(305m) long.
-Contact the TechSeal Division for more specific information in reference to your exact requirements.
-Tolerances are cross-sectional and material dependent.
+Cut To Length Products

+TechSeal Division's extruded products can be supplied as cut to length products from 0.030" [0.76mm] to over 1,000 feet [305m] long.
+Tolerances are cross section dependent.
+For more specific information in reference to your exact requirements please contact TechSeal.